PeterVanNostrand/Vaccination-Data-Viz/README.md

 ## 3. Sketches

 To help answer these questions I've conceptualized a visualization dashboard in the following sketch.
-In the top left I hope to create an interactive map of the US using the geopath library.
+In the top left I hope to create an interactive map of the US using the `geopath` library.
 On this map I would like to show the overall vaccination level of that state using doughnut charts.
 The inner ring of the doughnut chart will indicate the overall vaccination level (which is also shown in text in the center of the doughnut) and the outer ring will show the vaccine utilization for the state.
+These doughnut charts were inspired by the Apple Fit workout rings and should be understandable by a lay user.
 The map will also act as filter tool allowing the user to select one or more states to visualize the data of.
 Below the map I will embed a bar chart visualization of the number of vaccines distributed in the given day.
 On the right I will provide the user filter controls to select the time range to observe and help the user find and select states for consideration.

 ![image](/img/dashboard_sketch_v2.png)